 For almost three years the plight of 1.5 million Gazans faded from view.
 And then the Freedom Flotilla set sail.

-Turkey’s foreign minister said on Saturday that his country wanted improved ties with Israel, but that this would be contingent on Israel apologising and offering compensation for its deadly raid on a Gaza-bound aid flotilla.
+Turkey’s foreign minister has said that the country wants improved ties with Israel, but that this would be contingent on Israel apologising and offering compensation for its deadly raid on a Gaza-bound aid flotilla.